|Nutrition Facts (per serving)|

 In a medium bowl, whisk together milk, eggs, salt, and sugar.

 Divide the custard mixture evenly among the custard cups.

 Fill the pan with hot water to a depth almost even to the top of the custard; sprinkle each serving with nutmeg.

 Bake in the preheated oven for about 40 to 55 minutes (depending on the depth of the baking dish), or until the custard is set.
 This depends on the depth of the baking dish.
-The custard will still have a slight jiggle in the center; a knife inserted in center should come out clean.
+The custard will still have a slight jiggle in the center; a knife inserted in the center should come out clean.